ChenXiongyu/MSCF-Python/README.md

 * It seems like in Jupyter Book, the recursion number is initially set to 3000, and I cannot enlarge the limit using set recursion limit.
 * In the Python Terminal, it is 1000 in Windows 10 system, and it can be enlarged to at least 2000.
 * How to present scientific counting method for such a large integer?
+  Large integers cannot be converted to floats, so I used decimal module to deal with it.

 #### h. nth prime number

-* Can I call the previous function?
+* Call the previous first n prime numbers function.

 ### 2. NumPy

 #### i. data type

-* dtype or type()?
+* dtype or type() -- both work, but the result a little different for a ndarray.

 #### p. square of matrix

-* It is not elementwise?
+* It is not elementwise.

 #### q. determinants

-* Some matrix attribute functions are in linalg module in numpy
+* Some important matrix attribute functions are in linalg module in numpy.

 ### Python for Data Analysis

-* What is the difference between int64 and int32?
+* Output can be different, int32 against int64 for example.